dhable/caffeinatedideas.com/_posts/2011-01-09-software-qa-what-the-heck-are-they-verifying.markdown

 After you formulate an answer, this question isn\'t going to go away.
 It needs to be revisited every so often.
-While Twitter favored the extensibility aspect of their system early on, they eventually needed to change gears and focus onÂ scalabilityÂ - the key was holding off until they needed to withoutÂ upsettingÂ their users.
-Even now they\'re not done as they\'ve recently switched one more time and started to look atÂ usability (e.g. site redesign) and security (e.g. OAuth for APIs).
+While Twitter favored the extensibility aspect of their system early on, they eventually needed to change gears and focus on scalability - the key was holding off until they needed to without upsetting their users.
+Even now they\'re not done as they\'ve recently switched one more time and started to look at usability (e.g. site redesign) and security (e.g. OAuth for APIs).
 It\'s a never ending question that should guide your agile project efforts on a macro level.